joshrouwhorst/PostAndPrune/README.md

 **Local backup, drafts & scheduling for open social media**

-A Next.js application for viewing and managing your [Bluesky](https://bsky.app) social media backup data and other open social media platforms, create draft posts, and schedule them to be published, all **local** and **private**.
+A Next.js application for viewing and managing your [Bluesky](https://bsky.app) social media backup data and other open social media platforms (coming soon), create draft posts, and schedule them to be published, all **local** and **private**.

 ## Project Overview